VBR vs CBR for Video Streaming: Understanding the Difference

 Recommended encoder settings

-There are several popular encoders for video streaming, including x264, x265, and H.266.
+Several popular encoders for video streaming exist, including x264, x265, and H.266.
 Each has its own strengths and weaknesses, so it's essential to choose the right one for your specific use case.

 General guidelines for setting up CBR and VBR encoding